 “The government is currently introducing a new online system for handling the divorce paperwork.
 This should result in a clearer and simpler process for the parties at a very stressful time in their lives.
 This would be a very good opportunity to also reform the substantive law so that divorce is based solely on irretrievable breakdown.
 That would mean a clearer, fairer and more honest.”

 Family law organisation Resolution has been particularly vocal in calling for ‘divorce without blame’, and many family lawyers are in support of the reform of ‘outdated’ divorce laws and the development of a new no-fault system that simplifies the process for couples who wish to avoid conflict.

 To speak to a solicitor about how to approach divorce with the minimum of blame and animosity, contact us at Frances Lindsay & Co.
 Out-of-court alternatives such as mediation, arbitration and collaborative family law offer cooperative methods of separation that seek to avoid conflict and provide positive outcomes for all involved.
-While we may not be able to offer no-fault divorce yet, we’ll do our best to take the weight off your shoulders and find a solution that suits your situation.divorce law, divorce solicitor, divorce without blame, mediation, no fault divorce, UK divorce
+While we may not be able to offer no-fault divorce yet, we’ll do our best to take the weight off your shoulders and find a solution that suits your situation.Tags: divorce law, divorce solicitor, divorce without blame, mediation, no fault divorce, UK divorce